Chengqunniu/T2A2/README.md

 * python-dotenv

   Developers could configure flask app in a separate environment file rather than in the main python file, such as which python file is the main python file, what is the flask environment and what is the port number for the app.
 Python-dotenv is used to link the environment file to flask and causes the flask app to load the environment variables from this environment file every time developers run the app.

+  ---

+## Database creation instruction

+* Create a database called: smoonypaws
+* create a user called 'smonnypaws_dev' with all access rights to the databse and a password: password123
+* Port number is default which is 5432.